Junya Ogawa: Post-2017

 On 7 May 2018, the Democratic Party merged with the remaining members of Kibō no Tō into the Democratic Party For the People.
 Ogawa held a press conference at the prefectural office and announced he would not join the new party, instead remaining independent for the time being.

 On 9 September, he announced his intention to sit with the CDP's parliamentary group in the House of Representatives as an independent, and joined the following day.
 Following him joining, he was appointed as special assistant to the party's secretary-general.
 He was appointed as advisor to the Kagawa CDP branch when it was established on the 11th of September.

 On 13 June 2020, the documentary film Why You Can't Be Prime Minister was released across Japan.
-The film carefully followed Ogawa around from his first election in 2003, and gave special focus to the high stress situation Ogawa was placed in in 2017.
+The film followed Ogawa around from his first election in 2003, and gave special focus to the high-stress situation Ogawa was placed in in 2017.
 It also looked at the struggle of opposition parties in the Shinzo Abe era of Japan.
 The film was considered a hit, and won the Kinema Junpo award for Best Cultural Film in 2020.